Is Bland-Altman plot method useful without inference for accuracy, precision, and agreement?: Methods

 $y$ and $x$ … are independent pairs of observed measurements,

 $Y$ and $X$ … are the true correspondent measurements,

 $\delta$ and $\epsilon$ … are independent measurement errors with null average.

 These error terms appear because all measurement techniques have a certain degree of imprecision.
-Assuming that $Y$ and $\delta$, and $X$ and $\epsilon$ are also statistically independent and that these errors have no preferential direction (null averages, $E[\delta]=0$ and $E[\epsilon]=0$), the mean of all observed values is equal to the mean of true values ($\bar{y}=\bar{Y}$ and $\bar{x}=\bar{X}$), demonstrated by
+Assuming that $Y$ and $\delta$, and $X$ and $\epsilon$ are also statistically independent and that these errors have no preferential direction (null averages, $E[\delta]=0$ and $E[\epsilon]=0$), the mean of all observed values is equal to the mean of true values ($\bar{y}=\bar{Y}$ and $\bar{x}=\bar{X}$), demonstrated by the respective expected ($E$) values:

 Consequently, the observed mean difference between techniques is also equal to the structural bias ($\bar{y}-\bar{x} = \bar{Y}-\bar{X}$).
 These equalities allow the correspondence between functional computation and structural hypotheses, reducing all three nested tests to two ordinary least square linear regressions and one Deming regression.
-Connections of structural and functional tests are explained below.
+The relationship between structural and functional tests follows.